 In addition to the investment benchmark, the EFAC determines the risk tolerance level governing the extent to which the Fund's asset and currency mix may deviate from the investment benchmark, taking into account the risk volatility of and correlation across the asset classes and markets that the Fund is allowed to invest in.
-Authority to take medium term investment decisions is delegated to senior management of the HKMA down to the Executive Director level.
+Authority to take medium term investment decisions is delegated to senior management of the EFIO.